Sheriff: Jogger finds car in ditch after fatal accident in Tate County

 Authorities say it appears to have been a fatal one-car accident.

-Investigation revealed the car was registered to a woman in DeSoto County who was the victim’s girlfriend.
+Investigation revealed the car was registered to a woman in DeSoto County.